 • Create space for connection and presence

-Every menu is shaped by what’s growing now, what’s available locally, and the feeling the evening is meant to hold.
+Every menu is shaped by what’s growing now, what’s available locally, and the feeling the night is meant to hold.

 Looking Ahead

-No matter the setting, the heart of Farow at Home will remain the same: thoughtful food, shared tables, and the rhythms of the seasons.
+No matter the setting, the heart of Farow at Home remains the same: thoughtful food, shared tables, and the rhythms of the seasons.

 Green pastures with wooden fences and two horses grazing, rural landscape with trees and a barn in the distance.